Q. 1 . Explain any three reasons for the fixture of payments by the Zamindars.

 Q.6.
 Who were the Hill Folk?
 Why were they so apprehensive of Buchanan’s visit to Rajmahal Hills in the 19th century?
 Explain.

 Ans.
 The Paharias were known as the Hill Folk.
 They lived in the vicinity of the Rajmahal Hills.
 They earned their livelihood from the forest produce and also practised shifting cultivation.
 Buchanan reached the Rajmahal Hills in the early 19th century.
 He found those Hills as impenetrable.
 They posed a great risk and danger to the travellers.
 Buchanan also found the Hilly people as hostile, apprehensive and not willing to talk to any traveller.
 In fact, all the Paharias looked at him with suspicion and distrust.
 When he arrived at a village with his army of people, he was immediately perceived as an Agent of the Sarkar, i.e., the British Government.

 Q.7.
 Why were the Paharias, living in the Rajmahal Hills, forced to withdraw deeper into the Hills?
 How was their life affected?

 Ans.
-Due to pacification campaigns of British and continuation of their policies, the Paharias living in the Hills were forced to withdraw deeper into the Hills, insulating themselves from hostile forces and carrying on a war with outsiders.
+Due to the pacification campaigns of the British and the continuation of their policies, the Paharias living in the Hills were forced to withdraw deeper into the Hills, insulating themselves from hostile forces and carrying on a war with outsiders.
 Buchanan travelled through the region in the winter of 1810-11.
-The Paharias at that time naturally viewed him with suspicious and distrust.
+The Paharias at that time naturally viewed him with suspicion and distrust.
 Their Movement into Hills destroyed their way of life and means of survival.
-It also snatched away their control over their forests and land.
+It also snatched away from their control over their forests and land.